Computer security: Computer protection (countermeasures)

 In computer security, a countermeasure is an action, device, procedure or technique that reduces a threat, a vulnerability, or an attack by eliminating or preventing it, by minimizing the harm it can cause, or by discovering and reporting it so that corrective action can be taken.

 Some common countermeasures are listed in the following sections:

 Security by design

-Security by design, or alternately secure by design, means that the software has been designed from the ground up to be secure.
+Security by design, or alternatively secure by design, means that the software has been designed from the ground up to be secure.
 In this case, security is considered a main feature.

 The UK government's National Cyber Security Centre separates secure cyber design principles into five sections: